Close Alert Banner

 • If the wind conditions are wrong for a burn, plan for another day.

-• Avoid burning in periods of extreme dryness when grass and brush can accelerate a fire rapidly out of control.
+• Avoid burning in periods of extreme dryness when grass and brush can rapidly spread out of control.

 • Burning materials that are environmentally harmful such as garbage, tires, treated wood and petroleum based products such as asphalt shingles and plastics is NOT permitted.